 If you want to make it a touch easier, you can combine canned pumpkin pie filling with peanut butter until it tastes right to you, but I like to roast my pumpkins myself.
 I just love real life produce that much, I pledge my allegiance to the framer and not the factory.

-- 2 1/2 cups flour
+- 2 cups dark chocolate chips

-- 1/2 cup brown sugar
+- 1/2 cup pumpkin puree

-- 1/2 tsp ginger
+- 1/2 tsp cinnamon

 - 1/2 tsp nutmeg

 (you will also need mini muffin tins and mini muffin papers)